stefaniuk/dotfiles-v1/README.md

 dotfiles
 ========

-The aim of the `dotfiles` project is to configure shell and provide a better experience while using command-line.
+The aim of my `dotfiles` project is to configure Bash and Zsh to provide a better experience while using command-line.

 Installation
 ------------